-If you’ve noticed an unpleasant rotten-eggs odor from your well water, you might think chlorine is the solution.
+You might think chlorine is the solution if you’ve noticed an unpleasant, rotten-eggs odor from your well water.
 But before you go down this route, take a moment to consider hydrogen peroxide water treatment as an alternative.

-Water containing hydrogen sulfide gas (“H2S”) has a unique “rotten egg” odor, which is often present in both hot and cold but may become more pronounced from the hot water.
+Water containing hydrogen sulfide gas (“H2S”) has a unique “rotten egg” odor, which is often present in both hot and cold water but may become more pronounced in hot water.
 This kind of water can discolor coffee, tea, and other beverages and alter the appearance and taste of cooked food.

 By releasing oxygen atoms into the environment, hydrogen peroxide reacts to the hydrogen sulfide gas molecules, breaking them up into water and small amounts of sulfur dioxide.